 (20) FINANCIAL STATEMENT MINIMUM RESERVES. (a) Each insurer shall show, as a liability in any financial statement or report required under s.
 601.42, Stats., except for the report required to be filed under sub.
 (19), its policy or unearned premium reserve in an amount not less than as computed in pars. (b) through (e).
-If a credit insurance policy provides any combination of life insurance benefits, disability benefits and accident and sickness insurance benefits, for the disability benefits and for the accident and sickness insurance benefits.
+If a credit insurance policy provides any combination of life insurance benefits, disability benefits and accident and sickness insurance benefits, a reserve must be established separately for the life insurance benefits, for the disability benefits and for the accident and sickness insurance benefits.

-(b) The minimum mortality and interest standards for active life reserves for individual credit life insurance policies shall be not less than 100% of the commissioners 1958 standard ordinary mortality table at $4\frac{1}{2}$ % annual interest.
+(b) The minimum mortality and interest standards for active life reserves for individual credit life insurance policies shall be not less than 100% of the commissioners 1958 standard ordinary mortality table at $4\frac{1}{2}\%$ annual interest.

-(c) The minimum mortality and interest standards for active life reserves for group credit life insurance policies shall be not less than 100% of the commissioners 1960 standard group mortality table at $4\frac{1}{2}$ % annual interest.
+(c) The minimum mortality and interest standards for active life reserves for group credit life insurance policies shall be not less than 100% of the commissioners 1960 standard group mortality table at $4\frac{1}{2}\%$ annual interest.

-(d) The minimum morbidity and interest standards for active life reserves for credit accident and sickness insurance policies and for disability benefits in credit life insurance policies shall be not less than the greater of 130% of the commissioners 1964 disability table at $4^{1}/{2}$ % annual interest, or the unearned premium reserve.
+(d) The minimum morbidity and interest standards for active life reserves for credit accident and sickness insurance policies and for disability benefits in credit life insurance policies shall be not less than the greater of 130% of the commissioners 1964 disability table at $4\frac{1}{2}\%$ annual interest, or the unearned premium reserve.